pulkitgopalani/pulkitgopalani.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in [Computer Science and Engineering (CSE)](https://cse.engin.umich.edu/) at the University of Michigan (Ann Arbor) advised by [Prof. Wei Hu](https://weihu.me).
-I am interested in a scientific understanding of deep learning, specifically in Transformer-based models.
+I am a second year PhD candidate in [Computer Science and Engineering (CSE)](https://cse.engin.umich.edu/) at University of Michigan (Ann Arbor) advised by [Prof. Wei Hu](https://weihu.me).
+My research focuses on understanding generalization and optimization in deep learning, especially in Transformer-based models.

 I completed my undergraduate studies at the Indian Institute of Technology (IIT) Kanpur, majoring in Electrical Engineering and Computer Science.